 Conclusion-

-Despite the fact that we have shown some drawbacks to using a will as your only estate planning instrument; do not assume that you no longer require one.
-The tips listed above highlight some excellent resources for creating a more effective plan.
-However, you should write a will to protect any assets you could have missed.
+Even though we have shown some drawbacks to using a will as your only estate planning instrument, do not assume that you no longer require one.
+The tips above highlight some excellent resources for creating a more effective plan.
+First, however, you should write a will to protect any assets you could have missed.
 Or the ones you bought just before you passed away.